Dawley

-Dawley (/dɔːli/ DAW-lee) is a constituent town and civil parish in Telford and Wrekin in Shropshire, England.
-It was originally, in 1963, going to be the main centre of the 'Dawley New Town' plan before it was decided in 1968 to name the new town as 'Telford', after the engineer and road-builder Thomas Telford.
-Dawley now forms part of Telford whose town centre is north of Dawley itself.
+Dawley (/dɔːli/ DAW-lee) is a former mining town and civil parish in the borough of Telford and Wrekin, Shropshire, England.
+It was originally proposed to be the main centre of the 'Dawley New Town' plan in 1963, however it was decided in 1968 to name the new town as 'Telford', after the engineer and road-builder Thomas Telford.
 Dawley is one of the older settlements in Shropshire, being mentioned in the Domesday Book (1086).
 It is divided into Dawley Magna ("Great Dawley") and Little Dawley (also shown as Dawley Parva ("Little Dawley") on older maps).

 Etymology

 The name Dawley comes from Old English meaning woodland clearing associated with a man called Dealla.

 Local government

 The town's main civil parish is officially called Great Dawley – its parish council is officially Great Dawley Town Council.
 Dawley Hamlets is a separate civil parish, which covers Little Dawley and other neighbouring villages/suburbs.

+In 1894 Dawley became an urban district, the urban district contained the parish of Dawley Magna or Dawley, on 1 April 1974 the district was abolished to form Wrekin, the parish was also abolished.
+In 1961 the parish had a population of 9558.
+On 1 April 1988 a parish called "Great Dawley" was formed.